komrad36/KPS/README.md

     PLOT_ALT = true
     PLOT_B_STAR = true

 More than about 3 plots or so will be too small to be useful.
-Then save the file and run the simulation in the same directory as the KPS output files!
+Choose the ones you want, then save the file and run the simulation in the same directory as the KPS output files!
 No arguments required.

 The simulation starts in REALTIME mode, constantly checking for and adding any new data from the KPS output files.
 If it sees no change for a while, indicating that simulation has finished, it switches to FINAL mode, cleans up the plots, adjusts the axes, and enables interactive mode for the user, who is then free to zoom, scale, rotate, save plots to image files, etc. This utility requires the matplotlib and numpy modules.
 Some example screenshots are included with KPS.